 Foreclosures in Kentucky are judicial, which means the lender files a lawsuit in court to foreclose your home.
 Once the lender gets a judgment for foreclosure from the judge, the home can be sold at a foreclosure sale.
 Prior to the sale, there must be an appraisal of the property.

-In order to redeem, you must pay the purchase price that the winning bidder at the auction paid plus 10% per annum interest to the clerk of the court (Ky.
+In order to redeem, you must pay the purchase price that the winning bidder at the auction paid plus 10% per annum interest and certain costs to the clerk of the court (Ky.
 Rev. Stat. § 426.530(1)).
 Once you make the payment, you’ll get the property back (Ky.
 Rev. Stat. § 426.530(2)).